ISO/IEC TS 27103

 Abstract

-ISO/IEC TR 27103 "provides guidance on how to leverage existing standards in a cybersecurity framework.”
+ISO/IEC TS 27103 "provides guidance on how to leverage existing ISO and IEC standards in a cybersecurity framework.”

 Introduction